tytydraco/yessleep/out/Im_a_park_ranger_and_I_found_a_town_that_doesnt_exist_part_three.md

 Eventually, he stopped banging on the door, but I could still hear him yelling.

 I think I might just call that number he wrote down in his journal.
-Maybe the Foundation will send someone to deal with Thomas.
+Maybe A.R.C will send someone to deal with Thomas.
 I dialed the number.

 It rang three times before a man picked up and said, "Hello?
 Thomas?"